johnboulder/wheel-of-chaos/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## 1. Install node version manager `nvm`
+You can follow the instructions [here](https://github.com/nvm-sh/nvm#installing-and-updating).

+This tool is very useful in general for managing the version of node you're on if you frequently develop on different projects using different versions of node.

+## 2. Run `nvm use`
+This sets the version of node your system uses to the version this project is configured to use.

+_Note that if you do not have the project's version of node, you'll need to install it using `nvm install <version>`_

+This version is  set in `.nvmrc`

+## 3. Run `npm install`

-### `npm start`
+## 4. Run `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Other scripts:
 ### `npm test`

 Launches the test runner in the interactive watch mode.\